Alcohol and Other Drugs Policy

 Section B: California State Alcoholic Beverage Laws and Penalties

-All colleges must abide by state and local laws and all campus policies reflect the application of law to college life.
+All colleges must abide by federal, state and local laws and all campus policies incorporate such laws into college life.
 The laws of the State of California specify that people under the age of 21 may not consume, possess or distribute alcohol.
 In addition, it is unlawful for any person to sell, furnish or give any alcoholic beverage to anyone under the age of 21.
 Minors who use false identification in order to obtain alcoholic beverages are guilty of a misdemeanor.
-In compliance with state and local laws, Occidental prohibits the illegal use of alcohol on College property and as part of any College-sponsored activity.
+In compliance with state and local laws, Occidental prohibits the illegal use of alcohol on College property and as part of any College-sponsored activity (on- or off-campus).

 Occidental does not shield its students from the law or from the consequences of their own behavior.
-Violations of California law, even within regularly scheduled College facilities, occur at the risk of the individuals and are not the responsibility of the College.
-The College does not, cannot, and should not serve as a haven from law enforcement agencies.
+Violations of federal, state or local law, even within regularly scheduled College facilities, occur at the risk of the individuals and are not the responsibility of the College.
+The College shall not serve as a haven from law enforcement agencies.

 California laws regarding the use of alcoholic beverages are highlighted here.
 The laws are abbreviated for general use and may not cover all situations.
-It is the responsibility of the server or consumer of alcoholic beverages to be aware of, and abide by, all state and local ordinances.
+It is the responsibility of the server or consumer of alcoholic beverages to be aware of, and abide by, all federal, state and local laws and ordinances.

 - Open Container Age 21: Possession of an open container of alcohol on public streets, sidewalks, highways, parking lots or alleys can result in a $108 fine (California Business And Professions Code section 25620 (a)).